-- Allan Sekula capital accumulation construction empire empire, imperialism & colonialism environment finance and insurance imperialism & colonialism infrastructure labour literature logistics media Melville Middle East militaries oil piracy political economy ports readings seafaring shipping conditions ships the sea the sublime transport Travels Uncategorized war
+- Allan Sekula capital accumulation construction empire empire, imperialism & colonialism environment finance and insurance free ports/zones imperialism & colonialism infrastructure labour literature logistics media Melville Middle East militaries oil political economy ports readings seafaring shipping conditions ships the sea the sublime transport Travels Uncategorized war

 Category Archives: piracy

 This really is the best journalism about Somali piracy I have read.
 It is immensely sympathetic to the ordinary crewmen, many often belonging to the global South, who are the victims of the piracy.
 But it also shows the extent to … Continue reading

 10 February 2015 Everything anticipated our entry into what I can only call security seas.
 There are ships that do not send signals: they turn out to be warships of a sort, small, compact, going only at 7 knots with … Continue reading

 Just check out this incredibly fabulous painting of Hayreddin Barbarossa and Sinan Reis, 16th century pirates extraordinaire… (thanks Orit).